zipack/spec/spec.md

 ## The biased VLQ natural number

 The big-endian [VLQ](https://en.wikipedia.org/wiki/Variable-length_quantity) is a technique to encode variable-length quantities on top of 7 bits, it uses the most significant bit of every byte to indicate the continuation of current data.
 0xxxxxxx stands for the last byte, 1xxxxxxx means there are bytes to come.
-The decoder won't stop until 0xxxxxxx, different length of VLQ shall like this:
+The decoder won't stop until 0xxxxxxx, different length of VLQ shall be like this:

 - 0xxxxxxx
 - 1xxxxxxx 0xxxxxxx